-Archaeology from the back garden
+Archaeology from your back garden

 The rich diversity of Dutch archaeology

-Archaeological materials have been found in every municipality in the Netherlands – in fields, on building sites, and in city centres, parks, and back gardens.
+Archaeological materials have been found in every municipality in the Netherlands in fields, on building sites, and in city centres, parks, and back gardens.
 The objects in the drawers range from flint tools to Roman jewellery and pipe bowls from the modern era.
-Each object tells a unique story about the history of the place where it was found, and together they demonstrate the tremendous diversity of Dutch archaeology.
+Each item tells a unique story about the history of the place where it was found, and together they demonstrate the tremendous diversity of Dutch archaeology.

 From a Spanish cannonball found in Alkmaar to a bronze appliqué from Maastricht

 The richness of Dutch archaeology will become apparent when you open the drawers.
 For instance, you’ll see a Spanish cannonball found in Alkmaar, which dates from the Eighty Years’ War (c.
 1573).
 From the island of Texel, there’s a lice comb that once belonged to a sailor (from c.
 1740), and from The Hague, a blue Delftware tile with an image of a stork, the city bird (from c.
 1650).
 Other highlights include a bronze appliqué from Maastricht and a seal stamp from Rotterdam.
 The appliqué, made in the period 100–250 AD, depicts Silenus, a companion of the Greek god Dionysus.
 The eighteenth-century seal stamp bears the image of the Roman god Salus, the personification of well-being and prosperity.